-Wall Street Breakfast: Hong Kong Challenge

 Federal Reserve's balance sheet grows to $7.04T.

-U.S. Oil Fund (NYSEARCA:USO) told by broker to stop buying oil futures.
+U.S. Oil Fund (USO) told by broker to stop buying oil futures.

 Pretty much no one is going to Macau.

-Heineken (OTCQX:HEINY) CEO leaves for chairman role at Vodafone (NASDAQ:VOD).
+Heineken (OTCQX:HEINY) CEO leaves for chairman role at Vodafone (VOD).

 Nissan (OTCPK:NSANY) considering 20,000 job cuts.

-Hewlett Packard Enterprise (NYSE:HPE) -5.4% implementing major cost cuts.
+Hewlett Packard Enterprise (HPE) -5.4% implementing major cost cuts.

-Nvidia (NASDAQ:NVDA) -0.4% AH following a week of record closes.
+Nvidia (NVDA) -0.4% AH following a week of record closes.

-TJX Companies (NYSE:TJX) +6.8% suggesting strong sales as store reopened.
+TJX Companies (TJX) +6.8% suggesting strong sales as store reopened.

 In Asia, Japan -0.8%.
 Hong Kong -5.6%.
 China -1.9%.
 India -0.8%.